-So, there you go: you visit the website of a growth marketing agency.
+So, there you go: you visit the website of a growth hacking agency.
 You are pumped by the client logos, the (irrelevant) testimonials they have at the bottom of their page, by their well-crafted website copy, and by their “x Ways to Improve your Facebook Ads Performance” blog post.
 My question is: would you work with that agency?

 The internet is a place where (literally) anything can be transformed into something valuable and attractive.
 However, most times, we don’t know what’s behind the curtain.
 My point is: if a shed can be transformed into London’s best restaurant, why can’t a group of junior marketers with a non-existent discovery process sell services of thousands of $ to startup founders, and business owners?

 But, we like looking on the bright side of things.
 If anyone can (still) sell growth hacks and cheap marketing tricks with a short-term effect, then anything in marketing is possible.

 Note: Throughout this process, we identified two agencies that indicated a high level of professionalism.
 They even resisted on giving us a price quote, if they weren’t given more information on our company and our business needs.
 We respect that, and we acknowledge their honesty.
 If you want us to give you their names, feel free to write to us, and we’ll share further details.